jwillet4/medmanage-documentation/README.md

 ## Editing Window

+**New Feature**
+When editing a medicine, a new HTTP request will be sent out and grab the rxNorm of that medicine from the MedMap.
+When auto-naming medicines, the result may be inconsistent.
+By displaying the rxNorm, it will be easier to check these medicines names.

 The editing window is aptly named for its ability to edit medications.
 With this window, you can edit all the fields of medications needed for the processes on the MedManager tool.
-Most of the fields are self-explanitory; there are only a few that need additional explaining about what the field is or how its input device functions:
+Most of the fields are self-explanatory; there are only a few that need additional explaining about what the field is or how its input device functions:
 - **Input Boxes with Down Arrows:** The vast majority of these boxes are called combo boxes.
 These function the same as drop down boxes except with the added benefit of allowing the user to type in part of what they would like to select to filter the results shown in the drop down list.
 - **Customers:** This is a multi-selection box.
 To use it, begin typing and select the customer from the drop down list that appears.
 As many customers can be added to each medicine as needed.
 - **Due Date:** This calendar selection box will allow you to view a calendar and select a specific date via a GUI.
 The date can also be typed in and will also be auto-formatted.